Category: Writing & Publishing

 -

-What does a predatory journal look like?
+What do predatory journals look like?

 -